geleto/cascador-ai/README.md

 // The renderer inherits model, temperature, and context from baseConfig
 ```
 ### Property Inheritance Explained
-Properties in *Cascador-AI* flow through a chain of configurations - starting from any `Config` object (or multiple), passing through parent renderers, and ending at the renderer you’re crafting.
+Properties in *Cascador-AI* flow through a chain of configurations - starting from initial `Config` object (or multiple configs in a parent hierarchy), passing through parent renderers, and ending at the renderer you’re crafting.
 Each level can tweak or extend what came before, but the rules differ: scalar properties like `prompt` get overridden entirely, while objects like `filters` and `loader` merge their contents, preserving and combining values.
 For the `context` object a child renderer's context keeps all the parent root properties but overrides the ones with matching names

 Here’s how it plays out: